 DrupalSouth is dedicated to a safe, inclusive, welcoming, and harassment-free conference experience for everyone.
-All attendees, speakers, trainers, sponsors, volunteers, vendors, and event staff at DrupalSouth are required to abide by the DrupalCon Code of Conduct at the conference and at social or other events hosted or sponsored by DrupalSouth sponsors.
+All attendees, speakers, trainers, sponsors, volunteers, vendors, and event staff at DrupalSouth are required to abide by the DrupalCon Code of Conduct at the conference and at social or other events related to the conference.

-If you have a harassment concern, you need help resolving a conflict, or to report a Code of Conduct violation, notify the event staff, or email email@example.com/
+If you have a concern, need help resolving a conflict or to report a potential Code of Conduct violation, please notify an event volunteer or email email@example.com.

 About this Code of Conduct